working-group-two/engineering-blog/pages/career.md

 Remote work is an option in special cases.

-**We are hiring** in the following areas:
+**We're hiring:**
-*   **Ops and infrastructure** specialists to help us build a secure, flexible and scalable infrastructure (experience with AWS and Docker is helpful).
+*   **Ops and infrastructure engineers** to help us build a secure, flexible and scalable infrastructure (experience with AWS and Docker is a plus).
-*   **Backend and Frontend Developers** with experience and passion for real time communication, security, and scale.
+*   **Backend and frontend engineers** with experience and passion for real time communication, security, and scale.
 Individuals in the intersection between telco and software development are especially relevant.
 *   **Mobile core network** experts that can help us bring the telecom world into the Internet world.
-*   **Product Managers**
+*   **Product Managers** to help us build products on the telecom stack

 If you would like to join us, please write a bit about yourself and email us at <career@wgtwo.com>.
 We take your privacy seriously, so we have created a [privacy page](/privacy) to explain how we treat your data.

 # Working at Working Group Two
 We're a distributed team, but invest in people getting to know each other across locations.

 <div class="uk-child-width-1-2@m" uk-grid uk-lightbox="animation: scale">
-    {% include image.html url="/img/career/workout.jpg" caption="We decided to work out at 7am before one of our gatherings..." %}
+    {% include image.html url="/img/career/offsite-oscarsborg-rib.jpg" caption="We traveled to Oscarsborg by RIB, Summer 2018" %}
-    {% include image.html url="/img/career/hackathon.jpg" caption="From our Hackathon in April 2018." %}
+    {% include image.html url="/img/career/offsite-trondheim-dinner.jpg" caption="Our offsites usually include a dinner, Winter 2019." %}
 </div>

 Every quarter the entire company meets up for two/three days to have fun and to get to know each other better.
 Here we find time for events like sledding, skiing, cross-fit, karaoke, you name it!

 <div class="uk-child-width-1-2@m" uk-grid uk-lightbox="animation: scale">
-    {% include image.html url="/img/career/map.png" caption="We have people in Norway, Sweden, The UK, and Myanmar" %}
+    {% include image.html url="/img/career/offsite-oscarsborg-group.jpg" caption="Group photo, Summer 2018" %}
-    {% include image.html url="/img/career/sledding.jpg" caption="We went sledding before Christmas 2017!
-We forgot to bring a proper camera." %}
+    {% include image.html url="/img/career/offsite-oslo.jpg" caption="Or CEO Erlend Prestgard giving a company update, Fall 2018" %}
 </div>